05 October,2024 08:24 PM IST | Mumbai | Raaina Jain

 This is being considered an important step towards children's safety by legal, cyber and psychology experts alike.

-The said changes have been to Section 15 of the POCSO Act.
+The said changes have been made to Section 15 of the POCSO Act.

 What is the law in question?

 Section 15 of the POCSO Act mentions the punishment for the storage of pornographic material involving children.
-It mentions the following criteria under which such an act is considered an offence with punishment ranging from a fine to up to three years of imprisonment:
+It has the following criteria under which such an act is considered an offence with punishment ranging from fine to imprisonment:

 (1) Any person, who stores or possesses pornographic material in any form involving a child, but fails to delete or destroy or report the same to the designated authority, as may be prescribed, to share or transmit child pornography